ignotur/NINA/README.md

 Option B - radio brightness is normally distributed in a cone.
 This model requires two parameters: ds and dlum

 Option C - model based on the article by Manchester et al. (2006).
-This model requires no additional parameters
+This model requires three parameters: a, b and C where L = C * pow (P, a) * pow(dot P, b)

 #### Models of magnetic field decay